Skip to content

 Yushan (玉山, also called Jade Mountain) is the highest peak in Taiwan and Northeast Asia at 3,952 meters (12,966 feet), which is 176 meters (577 feet) taller than Mt.
 Fuji in Japan.

-Yushan National Park is contains more than 30 peaks above 3000 meters (9,843 feet) and is abundant in wildlife and fauna.
-Despite its large size, the park is relative remote and inaccessible.
+Yushan National Park contains more than 30 peaks above 3000 meters (9,843 feet) and is abundant in wildlife and fauna.
+Despite its large size, the park is relatively remote and inaccessible.

 The hiking trail to the peak of Yushan is rated difficult but can in fact be done with anyone with moderate hiking experience, even older children or young teenagers.